prakashgadankushwork-lab/Tableau-Sales-Customer-Performance-Dashboard/README.md

 Collapsible Filter Containers: Used a modern design pattern to save screen real estate while providing granular control over region, category, and time-period filters.

-# Business Impact & Insights
+# 📈Business Impact & Insights
 YoY Comparison: Enables leadership to assess if growth targets are being met relative to the previous year.

 Top 10 Analysis: Identifies high-value customers and product sub-categories, allowing for targeted marketing and inventory optimization.